Managing Board Members in Argenta

 2. Use the Constituent Lookup field to find the individual you want to designate as a board member.

-3. Click Add Board Member and Enter Details to open their workspace.
+3. Click Add Board Member & Enter Details to open their workspace.

 When you add a board member, Argenta automatically sets their status to Active and their term start date to the current date.
 You can change both values as needed.